freqtrade/freqtrade/docs/strategy-101.md

 We use the terms `entry` and `exit` instead of `buying` and `selling` because Freqtrade supports both `long` and `short` trades.

 - **long**: You buy the coin based on a stake, e.g. buying the coin BTC using USDT as your stake, and you make a profit by selling the coin at a higher rate than you paid for.
-Profits are made in long trades by the coin value going up versus the stake.
+In long trades, profits are made by the coin value going up versus the stake.
 - **short**: You borrow capital from the exchange in the form of the coin, and you pay back the stake value of the coin later.
-Profits are made in short trades by the coin value going down versus the stake (you pay the loan off at a lower rate).
+In short trades profits are made by the coin value going down versus the stake (you pay the loan off at a lower rate).

 Whilst Freqtrade supports spot and futures markets for certain exchanges, for simplicity we will focus on spot (long) trades only.